Agriculture in Indonesia: Ancient era

 Agriculture in Indonesia started as a means to grow and provide food.
 Rice, coconut, sugar palm, taro, tubers, shallots and tropical fruits were among the earliest produce being cultivated in the archipelago.
 Evidence of wild rice cultivation on the island of Sulawesi dates back from 3000 BCE.
-Rice has been a staple food for Indonesians for a millennia and holds a central place in Indonesian culture and cuisine.
+Rice has been a staple food for Indonesians for a millennium and holds a central place in Indonesian culture and cuisine.

 The importance of rice in Indonesian culture is demonstrated through the reverence of Dewi Sri, the rice goddess of ancient Java and Bali.
 Traditionally, the agricultural cycles linked to rice cultivation were celebrated through rituals, such as Sundanese Seren Taun or the "rice harvest festival."
 In Bali, the traditional subak irrigation system was created to ensure that there is adequate water supply for rice paddies.
 The irrigation system was managed by priests and created around "water temples".
 Indonesian vernacular architecture also recognizes numbers of lumbung or rice barns styles, such as Sundanese leuit, Sasak style rice barn, Toraja's tongkonan shape, to Minangkabau's rangkiang.
 Rice-growing shapes the landscape, is sold at markets, and is served in most meals.